bitovi/academy/src/technology-consulting/6-building-rapport.md

 Questions to reflect:

 - Reflect on a past project where you felt trust was strong between you and the client.
 What specific actions or behaviors contributed to building that trust?
-- How do you differentiate between trust and rapport in your professional relationships?
-Can you give an example where you experienced one without the other?
 - Think about a time when trust was broken in a professional setting.
 How was it handled, and what were the outcomes?

 ## Rapport